gap-system/PackageDistro/README.md

 2. Click "Run workflow" once to open a popup menu.
 There is a field there accepting a space separated list of `PackageInfo.g` URLs.
 Do so.
 3. Click on the new green "Run workflow" button to actually trigger the workflow
-4. You can now follow this action, it should only fun for about 5 minutes, and will create a new pull request for each package you listed.
+4. You can now follow this action, it should only run for about 5 minutes, and will create a new pull request for each package you listed.

 Once the PR is created, a bunch of CI tests are started.
 Once they are completed,